Age Owner Branch data TLA Line data Source code

 22 : : * the checksum on the data page, but during reading the checksum SHALL NOT be

 23 : : * verified.
-This ensures that all objects created during when checksums are
+This ensures that all objects created while checksums are being

 25 : : * invalid checksums.
 Invalid checksums can be present in case the cluster had